Say You Do (Janet Jackson song)

 "Say You Do" was the third single from Janet Jackson's self-titled debut album Janet Jackson (1982).
 The song was written by René Moore & Angela Winbush.

-The specially remixed version of the song appears on CD versions of Jackson's debut album, Janet Jackson, while a shorter, slightly different version appears on vinyl and cassette versions of the album.
+Background

+The original album version (5:20) appears on vinyl and cassette pressings of the album.
+A remixed version (6:50) was first released on the 12-inch single and was later included on CD pressings replacing the original album version.
+An edited version (3:48) was released on the 7-inch single and remains unreleased on CD.

+Chart performance

 It peaked at number fifteen on the R&B chart, and eleven on the dance chart.
 This was her third top 20 R&B and first top 20 dance single.
-An edited version of the song exists.

-For the first time, Jackson included the song on her 2008 "Rock Witchu Tour".
-Jackson also included the song in her performance at the 2010 Essence Music Festival, held in New Orleans, Louisiana.